-The Cryptoflex module implements the security commands which are generically defined in the ISO/IEC 7816-4 specification and which are defined in detail in the Cryptoflex
+The Cryptoflex 32K e-Gate module implements the security commands which are generically defined in the ISO/IEC 7816-4 specification and which are defined in detail in the Cryptoflex 32K e-Gate Technical Specification.

-Technical Specification.
 The gist of this security architecture is defined in terms of a file structure implemented on the module.